tdulcet/Colab-Autorun-and-Connect/README.md

 Pull requests welcome!
 Ideas for contributions:

 * Add an [options page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Options_pages)
+* Add option to run all cells, not just the first
 * Workaround the issue with Colab popups hanging
 * Improve the performance